Junyingli510/Facebook_video_download_url/README.md

 # Facebook_video_downloader

-This script can download Facebook video with url!
+This script is a python script that downloads a facebook video using a link!